Quebec City

-Québec, called Quebec City in English (Note: To distinguish it from its eponymous province.)
-(Ville de Québec), is the capital city of the Canadian province of Quebec.
-As of July 2021, the city had a population of 549,459, and the Census Metropolitan Area (including surrounding communities) had a population of 839,311.
+Quebec City (Ville de Québec) is the capital city of the Canadian province of Quebec.
+As of July 2021, the city had a population of 549,459 and the Quebec City census metropolitan area (including surrounding communities) had a population of 839,311.
 It is the twelfth-largest city and the seventh-largest metropolitan area in Canada.
 It is also the second-largest city in the province, after Montreal.
 It has a humid continental climate with warm summers coupled with cold and snowy winters.

 Explorer Samuel de Champlain founded a French settlement here in 1608, and adopted the Algonquin name.
 Quebec City is one of the oldest European settlements in North America.
 The ramparts surrounding Old Quebec (Vieux-Québec) are the only fortified city walls remaining in the Americas north of Mexico.
 This area was declared a World Heritage Site by UNESCO in 1985 as the "Historic District of Old Québec".